 FREE 12 DAYS OF CHRISTMAS PRINTABLES – DOWNLOAD HERE

-You can click the PINK button below below to get printable versions of these cards listed below (they are not the same pictures that are above each day’s ideas.
+You can click the PINK button below to get printable versions of these cards listed below (they are not the same pictures that are above each day’s ideas.
 It is free and you just need to add them to your cart.
 ONLY these pictures are available for download)

 12 Days of Christmas Gifts

-Day Two Ideas (two turtle doves)
+Second Day of Christmas Ideas (two turtle doves)

 - Dove Chocolate and Caramel Turtle Chocolate